My Treat

 Is my phone number private?
 How does revealing contact info work?

 Your phone number is private.
-It is never shown on your profile and isn't shared just because you matched.
+It is never shown on your profile and isn't shared just because you connected.

 On a confirmed connection, each person can choose to turn on Reveal Contact Info.
 Only then can the other person see your number.
 Keep in mind that once someone has seen your contact info, you can't un-share what they've already seen - so reveal it when you're comfortable.